-As demonstrated in this Request, the proposed development will comprehensively meet all of the objectives of the height of buildings development standard and the B4 zone objectives.
-Non-compliance with the development standard allows for additional residential population and social benefit within the development of a quality nature, in a position, that due to the benefit of solar access, ventilation and sense of openness, will encourage positive social interaction.
+As demonstrated in this Request, the proposed development will comprehensively meet all of the objectives of both the height of buildings development standard and the B4 zone.
+Non-compliance with the development standard allows for a social benefit within the development of a quality nature, in a position, that due to the benefit of solar access, ventilation and sense of openness, will encourage positive social interaction.
 This then results in positive flow on benefits for residents within the development, whom form part of the broader community.
-Accordingly, the Council can be satisfied that it is in the public interest to vary the standard for the purpose of this development application.
+Accordingly, the Court can be satisfied that it is in the public interest to vary the standard for the purpose of this development application.